 Key things to look out for include:

-International students are limited to 40 hours of work per fortnight when your course is in session and unlimited hours in out of session periods.
+International students are limited to 48 hours of work per fortnight when your course is in session and unlimited hours in out of session periods.
 Work conditions for your visa can be found on the Department of Home Affairs website.

-It’s essential to understand your rights in the workplace.
+Its essential to understand your rights in the workplace.

 There are other rules about work in Australia, such as the times you can work and how often you have a break.
 To find information about the minimum pay rates and entitlements for your job visit the Fair Work Ombudsman website.
 Getting help to resolve a workplace issue will not automatically affect your student visa.